NielsdaWheelz/suno-demo/viz_spec.md

 1. goal & constraints

 goal:
-add an audio-reactive radial bars visualizer to the bottom player that:
+add an audio-reactive bar visualizer to the bottom player that:
 	•	responds in real time to whichever track is currently playing
 	•	is eye-catching but not insane to implement
 	•	has zero backend impact